 But what about the present tense, here and now?
 Where is the saint of 10 years ago today?
 Has he become lukewarm and gotten spued out of Jesus' body, as the Lord threatened in Rev. chapter 3:16 to the true converts at Laodicea?
 Did the pleasures of life, deceitfulness of riches and lust for other things choke out the fruitfulness of God's word in his life which caused him to get cut off from Jesus, the vine, in John chapter 15 verse 2; Lk. chapter 13:6-9 and Mt.
 7:19?

-Folks, many horrible things can happen between getting born again and actually entering the kingdom of God.
+Folks, many horrible things -- even spiritually lethal -- can happen between getting born again and actually entering the kingdom of God.
 There have been many spiritual and lethal casualties among those who were truly converted to Jesus and his great salvation.

 Because Ray Comfort believes in eternal security, his whole theology and method of evangelizing is fatally flawed and that is because it revolves around that false version of grace and security-in-sin false gospel.
 Ray Comfort, and others like him, sets the true convert up for a deadly spiritual fall from his salvation.
 In part, this is how he does that.

 Ray Comfort actually teaches that tribulations, temptations, and persecutions are good for the true convert, as well as beneficial for the false convert.
 For the former, according to Ray Comfort, tribulations, temptations, and persecutions will make him grow spiritually.
 For the latter, the same will reveal his unsaved condition so he will clearly know he is not saved and needs to genuinely repent and place his faith in Jesus for first-time salvation.